anupam-kumar-krishnan/resume-reviewer/README.md

 # AI Resume Reviewer

-A smart AI Resume Reviewer where you can paste job requirement, upload resumea, and let AI instantly evaluate and match candidates to the right roles.
+A Smart AI Resume Reviewer where you can paste Job Requirement, Upload Resume, and let AI instantly evaluate and match candidates to the right roles.

 ## Tech Stack